7.62x51mm NATO (.308 Win)

 Enforcement sharpshooter, keep in mind the penetrating power of the .308, especially with

-full metal jacket rounds (Like the M118).
+full metal jacket rounds like the old M118.

 For a comprehensive review on available match ammo, visit the